CUDA

 output_desc, d_output);

 Workspace is pre-allocated at 8 MB.
-If it's too small, cuDNN falls back to slower algorithms - no error, just worse performance.
-Silent degradation.
+If it's too small, cuDNN falls back to slower algorithms.
+No error, just worse performance.

 What's Not Done